vrichie/Cryptography/README.md

 ├── hashes.txt
 ├── rockyou.txt (Wordlist for cracking)
 ```
+### **Important: Extracting rockyou.txt**
+Before starting, you need to extract the rockyou.txt wordlist

+Note: The rockyou.txt wordlist is approximately 133MB when extracted.
+Make sure you have enough disk space.

 ### **Step 1: Install John the Ripper**
 Install John the Ripper on your system: